-I agree, it comes natural to us.
+I agree, it comes naturally to us.
 Being “green” gives us the satisfaction that we are doing a good job.

 “Together, we are stronger” also applies to tourist destinations.
-How do you work with neighboring communities in terms of strengthening sustainability and sharing benefits?
+How do you work with neighbouring communities in terms of strengthening the sustainability and sharing benefits?

-In football we always say that we attack on the same goal, and that is the expression we also use in our destination.
+In football, we always say that we attack the same goal, and that is the expression we also use in our destination.

 We help our experience providers to develop products, educate them… We want them to join us in the development of tourism in Podčetrtek.